 3. Are handheld laser welders safe to use?

-While effective, handheld laser welders come with safety risks, such as severe burns, eye damage, and exposure to hazardous fumes, making proper training and safety measures essential.
+While practical, handheld laser welders come with safety risks, such as severe burns, eye damage, and exposure to hazardous fumes, making proper training and safety measures essential.

 4. Can handheld laser welders be used to weld dissimilar metals?